guillaumebrunerie/Chromiarch-OS/README.md

 easier with synaptics).
 * Screen dimming is disabled, so your screen will not be powerd off anymore when you are not using your computer (but suspend still works).
+* Playing sound from Chrome OS and Arch simultaneously does not work, I haven’t figured out how to fix this.
-* Chrome OS autoupdates will break Chromiarch OS.
-But this is easy to fix, after an autoupdate Chrome OS will restart without Arch, you just have to run the script "chromiarchos_restore", reboot, run "chromiarchos_restore" again and reboot, and this is fixed.
+* Chrome OS autoupdates will break Chromiarch OS, but it will take you less than one minute to restore it.
 * The SSD is small.
 At best you can give 9 or 10 Gib to Arch.
 * The keys from the upper row are the functions keys F1 to F10.
 This means that you will not have F11 nor F12 and that changing brightness or sound volume will not work in Arch